asreview/asreview-insights/README.md

 asreview --help
 ```

-It should list the 'plot' extension.
+It should list the 'plot' modus.

 ## Basic usage